rundeck/rundeck/docs/en/api/rundeck-api.md

 When there are items to be deleted on `export` integration, you can specify the Item IDs in the `deleted` section.
 However, if the item is associated with a renamed Job, including the Job ID will have the same effect.

-When there are items to be deleted on `import` integration, you must specify the Job IDs in the `deleted` section.
+When there are items to be deleted on `import` integration, you must specify the Job IDs in the `deletedJobs` section.

 Note: including the Item ID of an associated job, instead of the Job ID,